 - Do not promise something verbally that you later do not deliver - if the customer is relying on it you could be in breach of contract even if it's not in writing.

 You can comply with most sales regulations in one simple step - by avoiding unfair trading and misleading marketing.
 Although the detailed requirements are extensive, common sense and an honest approach to doing business covers most of the ground.

 Under the Sale of Goods Act, any products you sell must at least match their description, be of satisfactory quality and suitable for their purpose.
 Similar requirements apply to sales of services.

 Individuals who buy from you have additional consumer rights.
 For example, if you hide unfair terms of trade in the small print of your sales contract, consumers are unlikely to be legally bound by them.

-If you sell at distance – online, by mail order or phone – distance selling regulations apply.
+If you sell at distance - online, by mail order or phone - the Consumer Contracts (formerly Distance Selling) Regulations apply.
 Amongst other things, these give consumers some rights to cancel purchases.
 Electronic sales (eg online) are covered by similar rules even if you are selling to business customers, but without the cancellation rights.

 Other selling regulations cover areas such as offering consumer credit (which generally requires a licence) and data protection for customers' personal information.
 There may also be special sales regulations applying to your particular products or services.
 An initial legal review from a solicitor will quickly highlight the main issues you need to be aware of and what you need to do about them.